senseexcel/senseexcel-reporting/install.md

 ![Content Library](https://github.com/senseexcel/senseexcel-reporting/blob/master/docs/Content-Library-Add.PNG)

-2. When prompted for security rule creation, add the entry User Name Like "*" to make this content library avaiable to all users or include values to specify the users and/or groups that will need access in order to use Sense Excel or Sense Excel Reporting.
+2. When prompted for security rule creation, add the entry User Name Like "*" to make this content library avaiable to all users or include values to specify the users and/or groups that will need access to use Sense Excel or Sense Excel Reporting.

 3. Check the Advanced Property on the right side of the screen.